tharun9772/Bloxcraft-UBG-singlefile/README.md

-# Bloxcraft-UBG-singlefile
+# Bloxcraft UBG
-Single file version @ Bloxcraft UBG (BETA)
+A single-file version of Bloxcraft UBG.

+May not get updated as fast as the main version.